Gradiant/Natural-Language-Explanations-4-AD/README.md

       }
     }
     ```
-4. **NLE Generation** (HITL & RAG Strategy): The core of the system is the Human-in-the-Loop (HITL) strategy using RAG.
+4. **NLE Generation** (HITL & RAG Strategy): The core of the system is the HITL strategy using RAG.
 The LLM generates the explanation by combining three distinct inputs:
 - **Prediction analysis**: The JSON output from the Autoencoder and SHAP (the errors and feature influences).
 - **Feature Definitions**: Static context explaining what `Fwd Seg Size Min` or `FIN Flag Cnt` to guide the LLM.
 - **Similar Past Responses**: The system queries a database to retrieve `k` similar alerts that have been previously validated or written by human analysts.